Simplifying mailing cost estimates by a natural chat experience

 While users want the bot to provide more recommendations, such as mailing options, they also mention that they prefer short conversations.
 I learned the importance of finding a balance between the two.

-In this project, AI was used as the backend for tasks like identifying city names from ZIP codes.
-In future projects, I want to explore using AI to create direct responses.
+In this project, AI was only used as the backend for tasks like identifying city names from ZIP codes.
+In future projects, I want to incorportate AI response.

 DESIGN QUESTIONS